pytorch/data/docs/source/what_is_torchdata_nodes.rst

-* With GIL python, torchdata.nodes with multi-threading performs better than multi-processing in some scenarios, but makes features like GPU pre-proc easier to perform which can boost
+* With GIL python, torchdata.nodes with multi-threading performs better than multi-processing in some scenarios, but makes features like GPU pre-proc easier to perform, which can boost throughput for many use cases.

-We ran a benchmark loading the Imagenet dataset from disk, and manage to saturate main-memory bandwidth with Free-Threaded Python (3.13t) at a significantly lower CPU utilization than with multi-process workers (blogpost expected eary 2025).
-See ``examples/nodes/imagenet_benchmark.py``.
+* With No-GIL / Free-Threaded python (3.13t), we ran a benchmark loading the Imagenet dataset from disk, and manage to saturate main-memory bandwidth with Free-Threaded Python (3.13t) at a significantly lower CPU utilization than with multi-process workers (blogpost expected eary 2025).
+  See `imagenet_benchmark.py <https://github.com/pytorch/data/blob/main/examples/nodes/imagenet_benchmark.py>`_.

 Design choices